 (NB – The email address was disabled on 4 February 2013.)

-The conference accompanied an exhibition in honor of the 150th anniversary of the birth of Richard Gottheil (1862-1936) and A. V. Williams Jackson (1862-1937).
+The conference accompanied a brick-and-mortar exhibition in honor of the 150th anniversary of the birth of Richard Gottheil (1862-1936) and A. V. Williams Jackson (1862-1937).
 The exhibition showcased books and ephemera in Arabic, Armenian, Avestan, Persian, Sanskrit, Sumerian, and Turkish, exploring the interdependence between the development of library resources and the establishment of Columbia’s first Middle Eastern and South Asian Studies programs.